anmollp/ML_Operations/README.md

 1. Setup local mysql and create two databases namely Task, Task_Result respectively, with username and password set to 'root' for the databases.

-2.Create table in each database using the table DDL provided in TableSchemas.sql in the folder.
+2. Create table in each database using the table DDL provided in TableSchemas.sql in the folder.

 3. Once the setup is complete run the data_load.sh shell script to load data into the Task database.

 4. In the `ML_Operations` folder build image using the Dockerfile.
-Ex: sudo docker build --tag ml_ops_app .
+Ex: docker build --tag ml_ops_app .

 5. Run the flask application.
-Ex: sudo docker run --name ml_ops_app_v1 -p 5000:5000 ml_ops_app
+Ex: docker run --name ml_ops_app_v1 -p 5000:5000 ml_ops_app

 **Note**: In case mysql local is not accessible, it would be a binding issue.
 Make the following changes:
 In /etc/mysql/my.cnf add the following line -> bind-address    = 0.0.0.0